jon0enforce/analog_splinetypes/README.md

 +++look at the print output -- it is a monster ;-)+++

-+++try to substitude b,c with this monster-terms --- this synthesis could be a suitable approach for high power tensor prossesing stacks or quantum-AI, but the quantum-intention is simpler: Mainly simple sum-up and.. e.g. error handling with expected ditributions+++
++++try to substitude b,c with this monster-terms --- this synthesis could be a suitable approach for high power tensor processing stacks or quantum-AI, but the quantum-intention is simpler: Mainly simple sum-up and.. e.g. error handling with expected ditributions+++

 AI-digital approach: 3 FEATURES: (x1), (x2), (x3):::